The Allen Thomas Group Independent Insurance Agency

 In contrast, a remote consultant does not require such extensive coverage.
 A consultant’s insurance needs would differ from those of a business owner renting out or owning office space.

-Typical Coverage and Options
+Typical BOP Insurance Coverage and Options

 Many add-ons are available for those who need more specific coverage to reduce their risk further.